minshi123/gitlab/doc/user/application_security/secret_detection/index.md

 variable.
 For example, `https://username:$password@example.com/path/to/repo` won't be detected, whereas `https://username:password@example.com/path/to/repo` would be detected.

-To enable Secret Detection for GitLab 13.0 and later, you must include the Secret-Scanning.gitlab-ci.yml template that’s provided as a part of your GitLab installation.
-For GitLab versions earlier than 11.9, you can copy and use the job as defined that template.
+To enable Secret Detection for GitLab 13.0 and later, you must include the `Secret-Scanning.gitlab-ci.yml` template that’s provided as a part of your GitLab installation.
+For GitLab versions earlier than 11.9, you can copy and use the job as defined in that template.

 <!-- NOTE:
 TODO: Update how AutoDevops works with Secret Detection